geduld/geduld/README.md

 ### WHAT BROUGHT ME TO GITHUB ?
 ##

-I'm a Back-End developer from The Netherlands
+I'm a Junior Back-End developer from The Netherlands.

 - 📉 I’m currently working on fullstack web applications
 - 💻 I’m currently learning Laravel (TALL stack)